 A complete guide to Edexcel International GCSE Geography

 Edexcel International GCSE Geography (specification 4GE1) is the international equivalent of GCSE Geography, run by Pearson Edexcel.
 It is sat by students at international schools worldwide and by many UK independent schools who prefer a fully linear, exam-only geography qualification.
-The course covers physical geography, human geography, and geographical skills, and is assessed across two papers.
+The course covers physical and human geography topics; each paper has longer-question sections where students choose 2 of 3 questions on the day, and most centres teach all three options to keep that choice open.
+Fieldwork and geographical skills are integrated into the written papers rather than assessed through coursework.

 This guide walks through everything you need to know to sit the exam with confidence: How the papers are structured, what each topic covers, how the skills sections work, and the revision techniques that work best for international GCSE geography.